 - Whether or not someone is an influencer/media/Ryan Gosling, be kind.
 Had that suspicious-sally spoken with more grace and suggest I come back when doors open to public – she would have had a 100% successful business conversion.

 - Take this with a handful of salt, because I have been told to loosen up & stop taking food so seriously.
 But, here goes nothing: When building your preview guest list, slice your data and correctly assign the objective against each name.
 Don’t automatically assume a fabulous-looking, perpetually-dieting, instagram-OG, non food-enthusiast to know the difference between Salmon Roe from Caviar (explained in the 6th paragraph of this anon submission).
 His/her take on your product will be different, unique, their feedback may help the business in other forms.
 But let’s not invite them for a preview and then guffaw behind his/her back once they write their review.
 They’ve been invited for a free meal, and owe no one nothing but a content burp and a courteous thank you.
 If you yearn an objective, serious, detailed, and researched review longer than 150 words, invite them for legitimate feedback & views.

 Today, time is the biggest equity where the circles of personal & professional lives are steadily overlapping into one huge mash-up.
 People look for solace in a correctly oxidised glass of Merlot, comfort in a bowl of spaghetti, meditative-pause in a kickboxing class, search for self-expression whilst shopping.
-Be respectful & hospitable towards your paying customer – his/her time, his/her hard earned or inherited money, his/her decision to choose you amongst a competitive landscape – because know what you’re up against.
+Be respectful & hospitable towards your paying customer – his/her time, his/her hard earned or inherited money, his/her decision to choose you amongst a competitive landscape – because know what you’re up against: Netflix at home.